Meet our Board of Governors

 John McKay - CEO, Mainland Poultry

 John McKay is an Old Collegian (Parnell) who was Head Prefect in his final year.
-He and his wife Krista have three sons, two of whom currently attend King’s College.
+He and his wife Krista have three sons, all of whom currently attend King’s College.

 John has a Bachelor of Commerce from the University of Canterbury and an MBA from the London Business School.

 He is an experienced business executive having worked in an array of roles in New Zealand and internationally.
 John is currently the CEO of AsureQuality Ltd, a state-owned enterprise that provides food safety and biosecurity services to the food and primary production sectors.
 He is also an active investor in New Zealand dairy farming and chairman of Waitonui Holdings Ltd, a company with three dairy farms in North Otago.